 The most merciful thing in the world, I think, is the inability of the human mind to correlate all its contents.
 We live on a placid island of ignorance in the midst of black seas of infinity, and it was not meant that we should voyage far.
 The sciences, each straining in its own direction, have hitherto harmed us little; but some day the piecing together of dissociated knowledge will open up such terrifying vistas of reality, and of our frightful position therein, that we shall either go mad from the revelation or flee from the deadly light into the peace and safety of a new dark age.

 Lovecraft’s fiction develops the situation of metaphysical crisis depicted in Nietzsche’s parable of the madman.
-In the Lovecraftian mythos, humanity has not simply failed to come to terms with the implications of the death of God, but is fundamentally incapable of doing so.
+In the Lovecraftian mythos, humanity has not simply failed to come to terms with the implications of the death of God, but, more trenchantly, is fundamentally incapable of doing so.
 The modern belief in an ordered, comprehensible reality is a necessary fiction that shields the human mind from a universe of infinite disorder.
 Lovecraft’s version of the apocalyptic visionary occupies that figure’s traditional location at the interstices between the present world and the infinite, but sees there visions of unnameable horror rather than redemption and recreation.
-‘For full three seconds I could glimpse that pandaemoniac sight,’ the narrator of ‘He’ (1926) recalls,
+‘For full three seconds I could glimpse that pandaemoniac sight’, the narrator of ‘He’ (1926) recalls,

 and in those seconds I saw a vista which will ever afterward torment me in dreams.
 I saw the heavens verminous with strange flying things, and beneath them a hellish black city of giant stone terraces with impious pyramids flung savagely to the moon, and devil-lights burning from unnumbered windows.